 The expression level of the four critical genes was compared in TNBC tissues and normal tissues (Fig. 7).
-The boxplots showed that all four genes were very differently expressed.
+The boxplots show that all four genes were very differently expressed.
 CKAP2, HIST1H3H, and IL18 were upregulated (Fig. 7A, 7B, 7D), and ESR1 was down-regulated (Fig. 7C).

 The models were validated with the receiver operating characteristics (ROC) curves.
 The curves were generated for both the training dataset and the testing dataset.
 The more a ROC curve approaches the upper left corner, the better the performance of the model.
-As shown in Fig. 8, in both the training dataset and testing dataset, the ROC curves for all four genes were near the upper-right corner, indicating that the specificity and sensitivity should be very balanced when using these four genes to distinguish TNBC tissues from normal tissues.
+As shown in Fig. 8, in both the training dataset and testing dataset, the ROC curves for all four genes were near the upper-right corner, indicating that the models have high sensitivity (true positive rates) and low specificity (false positive rates).
 The area under curve (AUC) was calculated for each model as well.
 A model is considered good when its AUC exceeds 0.8.
 The AUC value was greater than 0.8 for all the models constructed using either the training dataset or the testing dataset, which proved that the models were predictive.
 Moreover, although the training group always exhibited higher AUC than the testing group for the same gene, the differences were not large.
-The testing dataset performed almost as well as the training group, suggesting that the three models mentioned above have good generalization ability.
+The testing dataset performed almost as well as the training group, suggesting that the four genes have good and consistent predictive powers.